AngusP/phoenixd-lnurl/README.md

 ## Compatibility

-Developed against `phoenixd version 0.1.4-04bd430` (and `0.1.3-d805f81`); also note that phoenixd is also new software and future releases may break things.
+Developed against [`phoenixd version 0.1.5-6845a31`](https://github.com/ACINQ/phoenixd/releases/tag/v0.1.5); also note that phoenixd is also new software and future releases may break things.

+Versions of Phoenixd before `0.1.5` can be used for LNURL, but Nostr zaps won't work as description-hash invoices [added in 0.1.5](https://github.com/ACINQ/phoenixd/pull/50) are needed.

 Currently tested on MacOS and Linux; YMMV on other UNIXes, and on Windows.